Ahtaxam/surveyapp_frontend/README.md

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.
-That is also mentioned in .env.exampl file
+That is also mentioned in .env.example file

 REACT_APP_BASE_URL